 The Buttressing Coalition introduced membership fees in September 2019.
 These fees make up a Fund for the development of the institute administered by the University of New South Wales.
 Australia’s Indo-Pacific Centre for Health Security committed to contribute to the Fund for three years, from 2020 to 2022.

-Seven institutional members contributed to the fund in 2021:
+Seven institutional members contribute to the fund in 2022:

 - Burnet Institute, Melbourne